 When you are a student just starting your college career and moving away from home for the first time, identity theft is probably not on the list of things you are worried about going wrong.
 But according to the Federal Trade Commission, the number of identity theft complaints filed with the FTC for the 18-29 age group has increased dramatically.
 In fact, one in five complaints come from this group, making college students the most at-risk group for identity theft.
+It could lead to debt in their name.

 There are a number of reasons college students are so vulnerable to identity theft including living in a dorm or shared space, naiveté, targeted credit card offers, online shopping, and more.
 Some even attribute increased social media use as a reason for identity theft among college students.
 No matter the reason, there are certain things every college student should know.
 Here are our tips for identity theft prevention: